Here’s why you should be investing any extra savings

 But savings, like people, shouldn’t just sit around—they need to be put to work.

-And if you want those savings to work hard, we totally recommend investing that money—and here are 3 reasons why:
+And if you want those savings to work really hard, we totally recommend investing that money—and here are 3 reasons why:

 1. Money that simply ‘sits’ loses value, fast.